sxfie/UmbracoDocs/Reference/Config/umbracoSettings/index-v7.md

 Here you will be able to find documentation on all the options you can modify in the umbracoSettings.config file.

 :::warning
-Many of these settings are not explicitly contained in the configuration file that is shipped with Umbraco and most of these settings have default values assigned.
+In v7+ many of these settings are not explicitly contained in the configuration file that is shipped with Umbraco and most of these settings have default values assigned.
 These default values will be expressed below and you can insert these configuration items in the file to override the defaults.
 :::

 ## Backoffice

-Below you can see the settings that affect the Umbraco backoffice.
+Below you can see the settings that affect the Umbraco backoffice (v7.8+)

 ### Tours